Last updated on 23 September 2019.

 Discount codes must be used at the point of enrolment.
 They cannot be used retrospectively.

 6.4.
 We can charge interest if you pay late.
 If you do not make any payment to us by the due date we may charge interest to you on the overdue amount at the rate of 8% per year above the base lending rate of Santander Bank.
-This interest shall accrue on a daily basis from the due date until the date of actual payment of the overdue amount, whether before or after judgement.
+This interest shall accrue on a daily basis from the due date, until the date of actual payment of the overdue amount, whether before or after any court judgement.
 You must pay us interest together with any overdue amount.

 6.5.
 What to do if you think an invoice is wrong.
 If you think an invoice is wrong please contact us promptly to let us know and we will not charge you interest until we have resolved the issue.

 6.6.
-Our fees cover all of our course materials, the costs of your CMP diploma and ABC/Certa Awards diploma, and all administrative and tutorial support related to the course you have enrolled on.
+Our fees cover all of our course materials, the costs of your CMP diploma and ABC/Certa Awards certificate, and all administrative and tutorial support related to the course you have enrolled on.
 There are no hidden extras.
 However, we do charge fees for additional services.
 See details

 6.7.
 The prices stated on our course pages are inclusive of 20% VAT.
 You will not have to pay VAT if you live outside the European Union.